clinical-genomics-uppsala/PrecMed1/docs/lab4.md

     :question:
     Determine the allele frequency for all non-artifact variants ??? note
         IGV uses all reads available in the bamfile, no filtering except duplicate reads is applied by default.
-Therefore the calculated "raw" allele frequency from IGV does not always correlate with the AF found in vcf-files since callers performe additional filtering of reads before calculating AF.
+Therefore the calculated "raw" allele frequency from IGV does not always correlate with the AF found in vcf-files since callers perform additional filtering of reads before calculating AF.

-!!!
-TIP
-    * Copy the regions into IGV
-    * Zoom in when needed
-    * Left click on positions in the coverage track to see support for each allele
-    * Right click in the read track and choose Collapsed or Squished to see more of the data

 ---

 ### Fusions
-Now, lets look at a fusion event between the genes FGFR3 and TACC3.
+Now, lets look at a fusion event (chromosomal rearrangement) between the genes FGFR3 and TACC3.
 The role of fusions in cancer is summarized in this [scientific paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7931065/).
+In short, a RNA fused between two genes in-frame is translated into a novel fusion protein that may act as a potent oncogenic driver.
+Kinase genes are often partners in such fusions.
+Kinase fusions often retain kinase activity and result in ligand-independent activation and enhanced downstream signaling that leads to carcinogenesis.

 1. Make a new session in IGV or open a new window.
 2. Open the file `RNA-SeraSeq_R.FGFR3.TACC3.bam` in IGV.